cestlaz/cestlaz.github.com/_posts/2013-02-10-Taking-it-out-of-the-school.md

 Hitting cleanup was Gerry Seidman of <a href="http://www.tactonic.com/company.html">Taconic Technologies</a>.

 Gerry gave a whirlwind talk about many of the things he's worked on.
 As he said "I don't have time to talk about anything, so I'll talk about everything."
-Highlights included the lates touch technology he's working on as well as vacation man++.
+Highlights included the latest touch technology he's working on as well as vacation man++.

 <div align="center">f
 <a href="/img/techstars-2-6/vacationman.png" rel="lightbox">